jo56/pedalboard-audio-studio/README.md

 ### Prerequisites

-- Python 3.10 or higher
+- Python 3.11 or higher
+- [uv](https://github.com/astral-sh/uv) (for Python environment and dependency management)
 - Node.js 16 or higher
 - npm (or yarn/pnpm)